Create Outlook form regions in C#, VB.NET

 Outlook form regions based on Add-in Express

 Outlook form regions are implemented using the concepts detailed extensively on the Basic concepts page.
 In summary, your advanced form regions:

 Finally, when the user closes Outlook, advanced Add-in Express form regions stores the state, size and position for each region, and restores all settings for the next Outlook session.

 Complete replacement for Outlook Inspector

 With Advanced Outlook Form Regions you can completely replace all pages of any Inspector window.
-The standard Replace All Form Region types were introduced in Outlook 2007 and are also supported in Outlook 2010 and 2013, but are still not supported for Outlook 2003.
-Add-in Express Regions, however, do support Outlook 2003 as well as 2007, 2010 and 2013, and are very easy to implement.
+The standard Replace All Form Region types were introduced in Outlook 2007 and are also supported in Outlook 2010, 2013 and 2016, but are still not supported for Outlook 2003.
+Add-in Express Regions, however, do support Outlook 2003 as well as Outlook 2007 - 2016, and are very easy to implement.
 You can bind your replace all regions to specific folders, inspector types, message classes or inspector modes.

 On-demand Outlook form regions

 Even better, Add-in Express form regions provide a new kind of region: on-demand regions.
 This region type allows you to embed your forms under all pages of the Inspector window and the user can display them whenever they want to.
 Like all other regions based on Add-in Express, the on-demand Outlook form region can be bound to specific folders, inspector types, message classes or inspector modes.